-Eggs must be packed in a registered egg-packing centre.
-All registered packing centres are given a distinguishing number and are required to pay an annual registration fee.
+Eggs must be packed in an approved egg-packing centre.
+All approved packing centres are given a distinguishing number and are required to pay an annual registration fee.

 How eggs must be marketed

 Table eggs marketed in the EU must display information about how they were produced.
 They must be graded by quality and weight and be packed, labelled, stored, transported and presented for sale in conformity with EU and national legislation on the marketing standards for eggs.